-This annual event the third week of January has a long-standing tradition on the university campus.
-It has developed from a "Ministers Week" into a "School for Leadership Training" for lay leaders, pastors and current seminary students.
+This annual event the third week of January has a longstanding tradition on the university campus.
+It has developed from a "Ministers Week" into a "School for Leadership Training" for lay leaders, pastors and current seminary students.EMS at Lancaster is an approved complete degree extension site.
+Students may earn a Master of Divinity degree or a Certificate in Theological Studies or Certificate in Ministry Leadership.

 Many classes on a variety of subjects are planned.
 Bible studies, workshops and inspirational addresses round out the event.
-The program is integrated with the seminary schedule, allowing students to interact with attenders.
-Continuing education credit is offered to those attending the entire event.
+The program is integrated with the seminary schedule, allowing students to interact with attenders.The curriculum at the Pennsylvania extension site matches the curriculum on main campus while making minor adjustments for size and setting.
+The extension focuses on core curriculum courses, about six each semester, that are deemed "Anabaptist-critical"

+the entire event.
 For students the SLT classes and plenary addresses normally replace the regular class work for the week.

-For more information visit www.emu.edu/seminary/slt
+e For more information visit www.emu.edu/seminary/slt